OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 Pitfall: the classic penetration test pitfall is performing it late, just before a public release.

-## Topic: Education & guidance - organisation and culture
+## Topic: Education & guidance - organization and culture
 ### Security Champion (existing already in SAMM - @@TODO: align)
 A security champion is a member of the development team who proactively helps to create a good security posture within the development team.
 They act as a point of contact for security related questions and try to remove any impediments preventing the team to be able to develop software securely.